joyrider3774/stppc2x_funkey/README.md

 Simon Tatham's Portable Puzzle Collection SDL / GP2X version, Based on sources from [ledov](https://github.com/ledow/stppc2x) and ported by joyrider3774

+It is is a free collection of logic puzzles and brain teasers created by British programmer Simon Tatham.
+It features various puzzle types such as Sudoku, minesweeper, light-up, and bridges.
+The collection is designed to be portable across multiple platforms (Windows, macOS, Linux, Android, iOS) and each puzzle features randomly generated content, providing virtually unlimited gameplay.
+All puzzles include customizable difficulty settings.

 Original developpers page is still available at https://www.chiark.greenend.org.uk/~sgtatham/puzzles/

 ## Funkey / RG Nano Changes